evermind-zz/AuroraStore/README.md

-### This is a fork of Aurora Store that focus on KitKat atm Sdk v19
+### BEGIN INFO -- This is a fork of Aurora Store that focus on KitKat atm Sdk v19
 * This is only tested on Emulator KitKat 4.4
 * The Theme may be messed up.
 * The app is called 'Aurora Store legacy'
 * The focus is only on KitKat.
 But it should also run on later versions of Android

+#### Update 20210323:
+This version has some 'extras' added.
+Stuff that I wanted.
+* Working 'BulkUpdate':
+  * foreground service: UpdateService.
+  * handles downloads/updates in service (replaces BulkUpdate service) so app could be 'closed'

+Installer:
+* KitKat root installer support
+* More verbose error handling for root installer.
+* Work as installer for apks presented to it
+  * Allow AuroraStore to install apks that are shared/send from other apps
+  * split apks could also be installed if they are shared with AuroraStore legacy (Not on KitKat)

+For more details see the git commits.
+Thats all!
+Peace
+### END INFO -- This is a fork of Aurora Store that focus on KitKat atm Sdk v19

 <img src="https://img.xda-cdn.com/1alP20gvsfJQN9MXLIcblm7aWSo=/https%3A%2F%2Fi.ibb.co%2FScPXnxz%2FFG-2.png" alt="Aurora Logo"><br/><img src="https://www.gnu.org/graphics/gplv3-88x31.png" alt="GPL v3 Logo">